mirkobronzi/bert_reranker/README.md

 ### Hyper-parameter search with Orion

-See the example under if you want to run an hyper-parameter search procedure:
+See the following example if you want to run a hyper-parameter search procedure:

     cd examples/local_orion
     sh run.sh